 Postgraduate study opportunities

-The programme gives eligibility for postgraduate studies in Administrative Sciences, Social Sciences (International Relations, Political Science) and Business Studies, for example in TUNI’s Doctoral Programme of Faculty of Management.
+The programme gives eligibility for postgraduate studies in Administrative Sciences, Social Sciences (International Relations, Political Science) and Business Studies, for example in TUNI’s Doctoral Programme in Administrative Sciences, Business Studies in Politics.

 - Bachelor’s degree - nationally recognized first cycle degree

 - which corresponds to at least 180 ECTS (European credits) or to three years of full-time study

 - from a relevant field for the Master’s degree programme that you’re applying to

 - from a recognised institution of higher education

 - The Bachelor’s degree completed in a university outside Finland must provide eligibility for university-level master’s degree studies in the country in which it was awarded.

 - AND a good command of the English language for academic purposes.

 Applicants in their final year of the Bachelor’s degree are eligible to apply if the degree will be completed by 31 July 2021.
 In this case, they would be accepted conditionally.
 Please see special instructions for applicants in the final year of the Bachelor's degree.